whitneyburton/portfolios/students/1701-back/christopher-dale/20170303Christopher-Dale-M1.markdown

-# First Last - MX Portfolio
+# Christopher Dale - M1 Portfolio
 ## Areas of Emphasis

 Continue my education of all things programming.
 Specifically getting better with deeper layers of complexity in each of the core-types in ruby.
 Explore more programming types and styles.
 Gain more confidence in myself to help combat any stressful situations that may arise.
 Continue using TDD and developing better edge case test scenarios.
 Help my fellow students out as much as I can, to also be able to repay those that have helped me.

 Develop new ways or improve upon my ways of dealing with stressful situations and being able to still work effectively while being given more things when they arise.
 Being able to stay positive in these situations as well as any other that presents itself.

-I also want to grow my network of connections and meet different people and types of people throughout my career.
+I also want to grow my network of connections and meet different types of people throughout my career.
+Interacting and sharing knowledge is the way forward.

 ## Self-Assessment Scores